Synergy: Human synergy

-A third form of human synergy is when one person is able to complete two separate tasks by doing one action, for example, if a person were asked by a teacher and his boss at work to write an essay on how he could improve his work.
-A more visual example of this synergy is a drummer using four separate rhythms to create one drum beat.

-Synergy usually arises when two persons with different complementary skills cooperate.
-In business, cooperation of people with organizational and technical skills happens very often.
-In general, the most common reason why people cooperate is that it brings a synergy.
-On the other hand, people tend to specialize just to be able to form groups with high synergy (see also division of labor and teamwork).

-Example: Two teams in System Administration working together to combine technical and organizational skills in order to better the client experience, thus creating synergy.
-Counter-examples can be found in books like The Mythical Man-Month, in which the inclusion of additional team members is shown to have negative effects on productivity.

-Organismic computing is an approach to improving group efficacy by increasing synergy in human groups via technological means.
+Synergy exists in individual and social interactions among humans, with some arguing that social cooperation requires synergy to continue.
+One way of quantifying synergy in human social groups is via energy use, where larger groups of humans (i.e., cities) use energy more efficiently that smaller groups of humans.

+Human synergy can also occur on a smaller scale, like when individuals huddle together for warmth or in workplaces where labor specialization increase efficiencies.

 When synergy occurs in the work place, the individuals involved get to work in a positive and supportive working environment.
 When individuals get to work in environments such as these, the company reaps the benefits.
 The authors of Creating the Best Workplace on Earth Rob Goffee and Gareth Jones, state that "highly engaged employees are, on average, 50% more likely to exceed expectations that the least-engaged workers.
 And companies with highly engaged people outperform firms with the most disengaged folks- by 54% in employee retention, by 89% in customer satisfaction, and by fourfold in revenue growth.
 Also, those that are able to be open about their views on the company, and have confidence that they will be heard, are likely to be a more organized employee who helps his/ her fellow team members succeed.

+Human interaction with technology can also increase synergy.
+Organismic computing is an approach to improving group efficacy by increasing synergy in human groups via technological means.

+Theological synergism

+In Christian theology, synergism is the belief that salvation involves a cooperation between divine grace and human freedom.
+Eastern Orthodox theology, in particular, uses the term "synergy" to describe this relationship, drawing on biblical language: "in Paul's words, 'We are fellow-workers (synergoi) with God' (1 Corinthians iii, 9)".